tamirlevi123/day_party/23-Android-Gradle-Tasks.md

 adb -s emulator-5554 shell getprop ro.product.model

 # Port Forwarding for OAuth (REQUIRED for emulator testing)
-# Forward emulator's localhost:3000 to host machine's localhost:3000
+# ADB Reverse Port Forwarding: Forward emulator's localhost:3000 to host machine's localhost:3000
-# This allows Google OAuth redirects to work in emulator
+# This creates a TCP tunnel that allows Google OAuth redirects to work in emulator
+# See EMULATOR_SETUP.md in project root for complete documentation

 # Option 1: Use the helper script (recommended)
 cd day_party_flutter